rajington/windowsapp/README.md

 * Add option to auto-reload your config file when it changes
 * Add a repl somehow?
 Not sure the best UI yet...
-* Make config loader choose the config with the latest timestamp?
 * Bug Kyle to make some nice JS helper functions for NSColor maybe?
 * Rip out JSCocoa and just use JavascriptCore maybe?
   * We don't need ObjJ syntax